Translate this page:

 And if my registration certificate is

-report the theft to your local police station and you are then
+stolen, you must report the theft to your local police station and

-given a Crime Report Reference number.
-On receipt of this number
+you are then given a Crime Report Reference number.
+Once you have a

-you must attend at the Foreign Nationals Registration Office or
+receipt with this number, you must attend at the Foreign Nationals

-will also have to pay a replacement fee of £34.
+for you to attend.
+You will also have to pay a replacement fee of

 I am immigrating to another country and require a